 It’s a very difficult thing to have to suffer through month after month after month, with the only let-off being when you have possession of your child.
 But hang in there.
 Keep a steady flow of calls, emails, and texts to your brainwashed child.
 One day your child will see the “unhappy” parent for who she is, and your consistent actions at reaching out will be rewarded in 95% of cases.

-In my study of mental child abuse as well as my own observations regarding my ex, I’ve noticed how prevalent it is that the child abuser is highly narcissistic.
+In my study of mental child abuse I’ve noticed how prevalent it is that the child abuser is highly narcissistic.

 What’s a narcissistic parent?
 It’s someone who is self-absorbed, authoritarian (watch out for their outbursts), negative, a know-it-all, never culpable or blameworthy for anything, highly critical of others, secretive, cunning and conniving, manipulative, exploitive, stingy, ungrateful, a pathological liar (twists the truth with incredible ease), envious and competitive, deaf to other’s opinions, doesn’t listen (zero empathy), brags and exaggerates, plays favorites (and it’s a rotating favorite list at that), has no boundaries, inept at basic manners, lacks a sense of humor (especially at themselves), and excels at making others feel guilty… He or she is one unhappy person (read this post on Unhappy Parents) who sucks the energy and life out of those around them.

-Looking at these traits, how many of them apply to your situation?
-A narcissistic father or mother will have most of the traits listed.
+Looking at these traits, how many of them apply to your parent or ex?
+A narcissist will have most of the traits listed.

 There’s a simple reason why the more a parent brainwashes his or her own children (or dishes out any other form of abuse), the more narcissistic tendencies they have:

 It takes an extremely selfish and sick parent to inflict such harm onto their own child.